grbl/grbl/README.md

     - **Z-limit(D12) and spindle enable(D11) pins have switched to support variable spindle!**
     - **Homing cycle updated.
 Locates based on trigger point, rather than release point.**
     - **System tweaks: $14 cycle auto-start has been removed.
 No more QUEUE state.**
   - **New G-Codes:** Additional probing cycle commands G38.3, G38.4, G38.5 now supported.
 G40 cutter radius compensation cancel.
 G91.1 arc IJK distance mode incremental.
+G61 exact path mode.
   - **CoreXY Support:** Grbl now supports CoreXY kinematics on an introductory-level.
 Most functions have been verified to work, but there may be bugs here or there.
 Please report any problems you find!
   - **Safety Door Support:** Safety door switches are now supported.
 Grbl will force a feed hold, shutdown the spindle and coolant, and wait until the door switch has closed and the user has issued a resume.
 Upon resuming, the spindle and coolant will re-energize after a configurable delay and continue.
 Useful for OEMs that require this feature.
   - **Full Limit and Control Pin Configurability:** Limits and control pins operation can now be interpreted by Grbl however you'd like, with the internal pull-up resistors enabled or disabled, or reading a high or low as a trigger.
 This should cover all wiring and NO or NC switch scenarios.